 Consult With a Criminal Defense Attorney Regarding Your Expungement

 Florida has strict rules regarding record expungement.
 It is important to speak with a criminal attorney that has experience in this area to ensure that your case not only qualifies, but that your expungement is successful.
-The Law Office of Timothy Armstrong, P.A. can answer your questions and assist you with your record expungement.
+The Armstrong Law Group, P.A. can answer your questions and assist you with your record expungement.
 Call 904-356-8618 or contact us online to schedule a consultation.